microsoft/AzureTRE/docs/tre-admins/troubleshooting-guide.md

 1. Connect to the instance using Bastion.
 Bastion is already deployed, and you can use the username `adminuser`.
 The password is stored in the keyvault under the secret `resource-processor-vmss-password`

   !!! info
-      You cannot see secrets unless you are added to a suitable Access Policy for the keyvault.
+      You cannot see secrets unless you are added to a suitable access policy for the Key Vault.

   ![VMSS Password](../assets/vmss_password.png)